Testing Services at Colorado Mountain College

 New students who are required to test must fill out the CMC Application 48 hours in advance of testing.
 The Worldwide Web offers review options and study guide resources for you to utilize before you take your test in Mathematics, English or Reading.
 The untimed Accuplacer Placement test in an adaptive tool, which allows you to take your time and do your best.
 While personal calculators are not allowed for the test, Accuplacer has a pre-programmed pop-up calculator for you to use on appropriate math questions.

-To set up a time to take the Accuplacer assessment, please call a counselor at the campus you plan to attend.
+To set up a time to take the Accuplacer Placement test, please call a College Counselor at the campus you plan to attend.
 They will help you get started.

 The assessment/placement tests measure current academic skills in particular subject areas.
 Since current academic skill is at least in part dependent upon recency and current experience, placement test scores will be valid for no longer than two calendar years from the date of the test.
 Students who wish to enroll into courses in the placement disciplines will need to retest if their scores are more than two years old and they have not already taken a course in the discipline.
 Students who has have satisfactorily completed a course in the discipline may enroll in the next course in the sequence without retesting.